 Here’s a unit that includes the UV light capability rather than provides it as an add-on.
 The combined effect of filtration and UV treatment enhances the taste, color, and odor of water while destroying 99.9% of harmful microorganisms.

 One significant advantage of the Pelican UV Filter is the stainless steel water chamber.
-What is not great is that both the small and large versions have a water pressure of 25 to 80 PSI.
+What is not great is that both the small and large versions have a 25 to 80 PSI water pressure.
 Instead, the flow rate and filter lifespan differ.
 The micro-unit has a flow rate of 16GPM and a lifespan of 600,000 gallons, whereas the massive unit has a flow rate of 34GPM and a lifespan of 1,000,000 gallons.

 If, however, warranty is a big concern of yours, purchases come with a lifetime guarantee limited to select parts: the bypass valves, filter housings, in and out heads, and tanks.

 Before buying, check the quality of your water.
-The effectiveness of this product extends beyond chlorine to kill microorganisms such as fungi, e-coli, cryptosporidium, and giardia.
+This product’s effectiveness extends beyond chlorine to kill microorganisms such as fungi, cryptosporidium, and giardia.

 - Low maintenance